yarf-framework/yarf/README.md

 On initial benchmarks, the framework seems to perform very well compared with other similar frameworks.
-Even when there are faster frameworks, under high load conditions and thanks to the route caching method, YARF seems to perform as good or even better than the fastests that work better under more simple contitions.
+Even when there are faster frameworks, under high load conditions and thanks to the route caching method, YARF seems to perform as good or even better than the fastests that work better under simpler conditions.

 Check the benchmarks repository to run your own: